jrg94/CSE5539/presentation/paper-notes.md

 fast fourier transforms and other statistical methods.
 Statistical models include the Hidden Markov Model and Optima.

+#### 8.2.2 Difficulties Associated with Musical Audio Signals

+Musical audio signals are complicated and can depend on different factors such as monaural or stereo (channels), monophonic or polyphonic (number of sounds), and genre.

 ## [REpeating Pattern Extraction Technique (REPET)][2]

 At a high level, REPET is a tool for extracting repeating pattern audio from